Careers in Environmental Health

 • sustainability and climate change education

-Ohio State career outcomes
+Ohio State environmental public health career outcomes

 Our Public Health Buckeyes find environmental health careers across the state and nation in a wide variety of industries, health departments, hospital systems, food safety, consulting agencies and more.
 Discover the types of jobs our graduates have landed.